stsievert/swix/docs/matrix.rst

 ==========
 The full docs are below but I'll touch on some highlights:

-* depends on ndarray.
+* depends on vector.
 Access the `row-major`_ indexed flat array via ``matrix.flat``.
 This means that any function that takes a flat array can be applied to a matrix.
 * Implements some complex math: solve, dot, svd, and inv
 * has some nice functions for image, including functions to show and save images.